harrison314/CodeExamples/src/2-EshopOnHTMX/README.md

 Some components are lazy to load because they have a separate cache.
 Others, to save performance (comments for a book), are loaded only when the user scrolls to them.

+The backend is not tuned the way I would like, because I started with the service architecture and later rewrite it into the vertical slices architecture.

 ## Get started
 1. Install [.Net 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)